 We are not currently registered with the SEC as a broker-dealer under the Exchange Act or any comparable state law.
 The SEC heavily regulates the manner in which broker-dealers are permitted to conduct their business activities.
 We believe we have conducted, and we intend to continue to conduct, our business in a manner that does not result in our being characterized as a broker-dealer, based on guidance published by the SEC and its staff.
 Among other reasons, this is because we do not believe we take any compensation that would be viewed as being based on any transactions in securities in any of our business lines.
 To the extent that the SEC or its staff publishes new or different guidance with respect to these matters, we may be required to adjust our business operations accordingly.
 Any additional guidance from the SEC staff could provide additional flexibility to us, or it could inhibit our ability to conduct our business operations.
-There can be no assurance that the laws and regulations governing our broker-dealer, we may be required to institute burdensome compliance requirements and our activities may be restricted, which would adversely affect our business, financial condition and results of operations.
+There can be no assurance that the laws and regulations governing our broker-dealer status or that SEC guidance will not change in a manner that adversely affects our operations.
+If we are deemed to be a broker-dealer, we may be required to institute burdensome compliance requirements and our activities may be restricted, which would adversely affect our business, financial condition and results of operations.
 We may also be subject to private litigation and potential rescission of certain investments investors in our loan financing products have made, which would harm our operations as well.